beautiful chinoiserie pumpkins

 Apply as many or as few motifs as you like to reach your desired effect.

-Once dry, coat your pumpkin with another coat of the dishwasher safe Mod Podge to seal your design and to protect against weather.
+Once dry, apply another coat of dishwasher-safe Mod Podge to seal your design and protect it from the weather.

-Here is my finished pumpkins.
-I bought them already white so that the orange did not bleed through.
+I already bought them in white so the orange did not bleed.

 chinoiserie pumpkins